The Inward Investment and International Taxation Review: Austria

 Personal income tax rates are progressive up to 55 per cent (for income >€1 million).

-An income tax return has to be filed electronically by end of June for the previous year.
+An income tax return has to be filed electronically by the end of June for the previous year.
 If the taxpayer is represented by a tax adviser, the deadline is extended to the end of March of the second-following year.
 The tax year usually coincides with the calendar year.
 Corporations and certain individuals may apply for a different tax year.
 The income tax liability is determined in a tax assessment and becomes due one month after its issuance.
 Income tax prepayments are based on the income tax of previous years and are due in the middle of each quarter.
 They are credited against the final income tax liability.

 Income taxes are federal taxes in Austria.
-As of 2021, there will be only two tax authorities: one general tax authority and one tax authority for large businesses (i.e., financial institutions, private foundations, members of a tax group, taxpayers with >€10 million in revenues, covered in a country-by-country report, or subject to horizontal monitoring).
+As of 2021, there will be only two tax authorities: one general tax authority and one tax authority for large businesses (i.e., financial institutions, private foundations, members of a tax group, or taxpayers with >€10 million in revenues, covered in a country-by-country report, or subject to horizontal monitoring).

 There is no regular routine for tax audits.
 The tax audits are conducted by the tax authorities described in the last paragraph.
 As of 2021, there will be a separate audit authority for wage-related taxes and contributions.
 Since 2019, businesses have been able to apply for horizontal monitoring instead of tax audits.
-This leads to a permanent contact between the taxpayer and the tax authorities and implies an increased disclosure obligation on behalf of the taxpayer.
-In return, the tax authorities have to give advice regarding the taxpayer's situation, whether facts and circumstances have already been fulfilled or are planned.
+This leads to a permanent contact between the taxpayer and the tax authorities, and implies an increased disclosure obligation on behalf of the taxpayer.
+In return, the tax authorities have to give advice regarding the taxpayer's situation, whether or not facts and circumstances have already been fulfilled or are planned.

 For all taxpayers, there is the possibility of a binding ruling from the tax authorities.
-However, only planned tax cases can be covered, which must concern one of the following areas: tax reorganisations, tax groups, international tax law, value added tax (VAT) law, or the existence of tax abuse.
+However, only planned tax cases can be covered, which must concern one of the following areas: tax reorganisations, tax groups, international tax law, value added tax (VAT) law or the existence of tax abuse.
 Besides, non-binding rulings may be obtained from the tax authorities that may be relied on in good faith.
 Cases concerning international tax law may also be directed to the Ministry of Finance, which makes its assessment of the case publicly available in an anonymous way.

 Tax assessments may be challenged before the Austrian Federal Tax Court within one month.
 The tax court is independent from the tax authorities.
 The tax court may waive the tax assessment and direct the case back to the tax authorities if the facts of the case have not been fully or correctly determined.
 Otherwise, the tax court decides the case itself and may change or waive the tax assessment.
 Against judgments of the tax court, appeals to the Supreme Administrative Court or the Supreme Constitutional Court may be possible within a period of six weeks.